-Domestic and foreign in this context refers to the State where the LLC is created.
-A company which is registered in Michigan and which does business in Michigan is operating as a domestic LLC.
-If the same company is doing business in Illinios (a physical presence), it is operating as a foreign LLC in the other State.
+Domestic and foreign in this context refers to the state where the LLC is created.
+A company that is registered in Michigan and which does business in Michigan is operating as a domestic LLC.
+If the same company is doing business in Illinois (a physical presence), it is operating as a foreign LLC in the other State.

-The purpose of registering is to meet regulatory and tax requirements of the foreign State.
+The purpose of registering is to meet the regulatory and tax requirements of the foreign state.

 Operating in a State generally means: